hub-kubernetes/kubernetes-CKA/multi-master-hard-way/README.md

 *   ca-key.pem  - root CA private key
 *   ca.csr  - root CA public key which was used to create the certificate

+##  Generate client certificate for kubelet

+> In order to understand Kubelet certificate, its important to understand the concept of node authorization in kubernetes.
+Node authorization in kubernetes enables kubelet (installed on nodes) to perform READ / WRITE and AUTH API operations.